wangamb0212/student_test_2024_fall/README.md

 Please follow the instructions in the notebook, and run all the cells.
 Answer the questions within the notebook directly and keep the code (that you use to get the answer) instead just leaving the answer there.

-### Problem solving

-During the process of running the notebook, you can take some notes and put them into a new section at the end of the notebook, where you can share with us any problem you have and how you solve it (for example, by some QA page on [Stack Overflow](https://stackoverflow.com) or simply get the answer from ChatGPT.
+## Task 3: Two-sample Mendelian Randomization

+The second notebook, `notebook/MendelianRandomization.ipynb` is an exercise with the `MendelianRandomization` package in R. In this notebook you will find fewer example code and to go through the analysis you would need to write many code on your own.
+Feel free to use ChatGPT or any tool you can find, but again please be sure you understand what you are doing there.
+The concepts of MR are relatively easy to follow, and at the end of the notebook there is an bonus question where you can visualize the results.
+Please follow the instructions in the notebook and answer the questions with the code.

-## Task 3: Data analysis in a `SoS` notebook
+## Task 4 (optional): Data analysis in a `Python` notebook

-The second notebook, `notebook/data_analysis_sos.ipynb` is an exercise that cleans a toy data set based on the UKBB, and some analysis on the polygenic risk score (PRS).
-It involves coding in `Python` in a `SoS` notebook.
-In a sos notebook, you can run different kernels for different cells.
-Please follow the instructions in the notebook and remember to add your name at the beginning of the notebook if you haven't done so.
+The second notebook, `notebook/UKBBdataAnalysis.ipynb` is an exercise that cleans a toy data set based on the UKBB, and some analysis on the polygenic risk score (PRS).
+It involves coding in `Python` but we provide most of the code required to run the analysis.

-Feel free to share anything at the end of the notebook as well as you just did for the `notebook/finemapping.ipynb`.

-## Task 4: Report your work and submission
+## Task 5: Report your work and submission

 Organizing and communicating your work with others is essential to your success in conducting reproducible computational research.
 After you have completed all the tasks above, please make a tarball for the markdown file and two notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.
 Please make the email title as "Complex Traits Research Assistant Application: Exercise Submission".